AlexMan2000/M-A_Platform/README.md

 ## Run frontend/admin

+The admin application is to be deployed.

-The web application has been deployed to amazon AWS, visit http://18.188.164.17:5173/ to see the current development progress.
+The frontend application has been deployed to amazon AWS, visit http://18.188.164.17:5173/ to see the current development progress.

 # Update Log

+## 2024/10/03

+- Add the skeleton codes for admin system.
+- Add the sidebar functionalities.

 ## **2024/09/28**